tkkinlaw/ArcGIS-API-for-Python/ARPY Class Resources/readme.md

     ```
     - `as_dict` to return values as a dictionary.
 Doesn't seem to change anything...
     `advanced_search` supports paging - easier to interact with the many returned data.
 Paging/pagination splits data into smaller chunks (like dictinoary values) for easier viewing.

+The help doc says [Python list comprehensions can augment the resource managers search functionality to allow for more precise queries.](https://developers.arcgis.com/python/latest/guide/accessing-and-creating-content/#about-search).
+List comprehensions are just a technique to manage the results we want you to be aware of.

+### Exercise: Apply strategies for managing content

 Resources:
 - [Find specific items using queries in the arcgis.gis module with ArcGIS API for Python](https://support.esri.com/en-us/knowledge-base/how-to-find-specific-items-using-queries-in-the-arcgis--000024383)